Q. What is Equine Law?

 Q. WHY DO I NEED AN EQUINE LAWYER?

 A. One of the most important pieces of advice I can give a client who is horse shopping is to be as proactive as possible.
 Paper your contracts, hash-out the nuts and bolts prior to transferring the horse.
 Things in the industry are changing, do not be caught one-step behind because you took something on faith that could’ve been avoided if you had expended the resources up-front to negotiate and execute a contract.
+Your horse farm may also get audited by the IRS and you will need an equine tax attorney to represent your business interests against the IRS.

 Q.WHY Do I Need An Estate Planning Attorney?